 Kehinde Wiley, Napoleon Leading the Army over the Alps, 2005, oil on canvas, 274.3 x 274.3 cm. © Kehinde Wiley and Brooklyn Museum, New York

-Kehinde Wiley: A New Republic, Brooklyn Museum, New York, 20 February – 24 May
+Jacques-Louis David Meets Kehinde Wiley, Brooklyn Museum, New York, 24 January – 10 May

-Kehinde Wiley would have fitted nicely into the above show, but save your tears: he’s got his own New York retrospective to mount, 16 years on from his first museum show at the same venue.
+Kehinde Wiley would have fitted nicely into the above show, but save your tears: he’s appearing in his own New York exhibit, facing off against an imposing predecessor.
 Wiley’s virtuosic paintings, as is well known by now, take the stylistics of European portraiture as an armature for black representation.
 His figures, poised and hieratic, are exclusively people of colour, wearing sneakers and sportswear, often chosen off the street; though presumably he didn’t just bump into one of his more notable subjects, Barack Obama.
-The former US president, who he painted in 2018, was pictured seated against a spread of bright, coded foliage – chrysanthemums for Chicago, jasmine for Hawaii, African blue lilies for Kenya – and Wiley typically poses his subjects against such decorative backgrounds, so that even when their poses evoke portraits of Napoleon, there’s a flavour of, say, the portrait photography of Malick Sidibé et al. (And, not infrequently, an undercurrent of homoerotic energy.)
-At the Brooklyn Museum, which will feature a selection of the World Stage (2006–) paintings that have seen Wiley extend his casting calls to the rest of the globe, 60 of his effusive and alluring canvases serve to reposition the black figure within the painterly continuum.
+The former US president, who he painted in 2018, was pictured seated against a spread of bright, coded foliage –chrysanthemums for Chicago, jasmine for Hawaii, African blue lilies for Kenya – and Wiley typically poses his subjects against such decorative backgrounds, so that even when their poses evoke portraits of Napoleon, there’s a flavour of, say, the portrait photography of Malick Sidibé et al. (And, not infrequently, an undercurrent of homoerotic energy.)
+At the Brooklyn Museum, in Jacques Louis-David Meets Kehinde Wiley, Wiley’s painting in the museum collection, Napoleon Leading the Army over the Alps (2015), is paired with David’s Bonaparte Crossing the Alps (1800–01).
+In Wiley’s painting, Napoleon becomes a black man in camo and Timberlands, while the background and frame incorporate motifs of testicles and sperm (and a self-portrait) in an intertwining of art-historical deconstruction and self-aware machismo.
+Expect, elsewhere, related works by Wiley, Napoleon-centric works from the museum collection, and a video of the artist on the grounds of Malmaison, Napoleon’s last residence.

 Anders Sunna, Vintern i Paskarova, 2019, mixed media on MDF, 99 x 61 cm.
 Courtesy the artist